nmfs-ost/AA-SI_main/README.md

 # AA-SI
 Software and idea sharing for the IRA-EDA Active Acoustics Strategic Initiative

+When creating a new repository, use <b>"AA-SI_"</b> at the front of the name, to facilitate searches within the nmfs-ost organization

-List of repositories associated with AA-SI:
+### List of (main) repositories associated with AA-SI:

+#### All repositories related to AA-SI efforts can be found by searching for "AA-SI" in the [NMFS-OST organization](https://github.com/nmfs-ost), or by clicking [here](https://github.com/orgs/nmfs-ost/repositories?q=AA).

 [AA-SI_GPCSetup](https://github.com/nmfs-ost/AA-SI_GPCSetup): A startup script that sets up new users and environments with AA-SI tools and resources.